-Depending on your needs, you can use software like SolarWinds® Database Performance Analyzer (DPA), SolarWinds Database Performance Monitor (DPM), or SolarWinds Server & Application Monitor (SAM).
+Depending on your needs, you can use software like SolarWinds® Database Performance Analyzer (DPA), or SolarWinds Server & Application Monitor (SAM).
 These platforms are designed to automatically monitor your healthcare databases and help ensure clarity, accuracy, and immediacy throughout database systems in healthcare.
 Because the systems that work in this sector must be well tested, I recommend a solution you can try for 14 or 30 days with access to all the functions to configure them for your environment.
-Download a 14-day free trial of DPA and DPM, or a 30-day free trial of SAM.
+Download a 14-day free trial of DPA, or a 30-day free trial of SAM.

 What Do Databases in Healthcare Do?